By Gloria Dulan-Wilson

 Hello All:

-Today, December 13 was my Grandmother Zady Dulan's birthday - she was a beautiful deep dark chocolate brown Black woman of Creek Nation heritage - unlike most Sagittarians, however, she was very quiet, owing to her Creek Indian heritage, where women are very obsequious, and beautiful.
+Today, December 13 is my Grandmother Zady Dulan's birthday.
+She was a beautiful deep dark semi-sweet chocolate complexioned Black woman of Muscogee (Creek) Nation heritage.
+However - unlike most Sagittarians - she was very quiet, most likely owing to her Creek Indian heritage, where women are very obsequious, and beautiful.

 GRANDMOM ZADY DULAN |